‘Little Women: LA’ Stars Terra Jole and Elena Gant Get Together To Entertain Their Fans

 The close friendship between Terra Jole and Elena Gant quickly deteriorated last season, much to the consternation of their fans.
-By the end of the season, the two were barely speaking and if they did get together, they could not see eye-to-eye on any issue and their conversations often turned into shouting matches During the reunion special, Elena made it clear that she wasn’t interested in renewing her friendship with Terra.
+By the end of the season, the two were barely speaking and if they did get together, they could not see eye-to-eye on any issue and their conversations often turned into shouting matches.
+During the reunion special, Elena made it clear that she wasn’t interested in renewing her friendship with Terra.

 Monsters and Critics noted that the two women may have patched things up and seem to be having a lot of fun together.
 Recently, the pair have been filming YouTube videos together as they play various games and take on fun challenges.
 During the latest video, Terra and Elena take on what is described as the viral “Bake with No Hands” challenge.